 biography

-I was born on July 28, 1972, in Timisoara, Romania.
-I am an artist and designer, currently living and working in Bordeaux, France since 2008.
+I am an designer and visual artist, currently living and working in Bordeaux, France since 2008.

 I grew up in the heart of the avant-garde art scene in this city in western Romania, as my parents were part of the SIGMA group and practiced a unique teaching methodology in art schools.
 This artistic practice at the intersection of mathematics, science, and philosophy deeply influenced my perception of reality.
 From the friendly presence of Stefan Bertalan to painting classes with Constantin Flondor, from Doru Tulcan’s experiments during the constructivist period to simple games with balloons or colored sticks, everything was transformed by an artistic gesture with a radically new creative intention.